joaomelo/hot-collection/README.md

 # Wrapping up

 That was a lot.
-If you are still here, thank you for the attention.
-I have a daytime job, a wife and tree beautiful children to take care of.
-So i give my love to coding at late nights and weekends.
+If you are still here, thank you for your attention.
+I have a daytime job, a wife and three wonderful children to take care of.
+So I give my love to coding at late nights and weekends.
 I appreciate your interest and feedback.

 # License